RainbowPhilosAI-Spectrum/RainbowGPT/README.md

    ```
    **Note:** If you encounter any issues, ensure that you have the correct dependencies installed.

+> ⚠️Tips：
+> **To launch the entire project, you only need to execute `RainbowGPT_Launchpad_UI.py`**

-⚠️Before running `RainbowGPT_Agent_ui.py`, ensure you move the modified `3rd_modify/langchain/vectorstores/chroma.py` file to the Langchain module's library folder and rename it to match the library file.
+> Before running `RainbowGPT_Launchpad_UI.py`, make sure to relocate the modified `3rd_modify/langchain/vectorstores/chroma.py` file to the Langchain module's library folder and rename it to match the library file.
 This step is crucial for proper execution. 🌈

 ### API Configuration
 Before using the application, follow these steps to configure API-related information in the `.env` file: